Military of the Ming dynasty: Social status and decline

 Soldiers were also assigned tasks unrelated to warfare and combat.
 One of the primary military assignments in the early stages of the Ming empire was farming plots of land.
 Soldiers were often subject to exploitation from higher-ups in the army; they did menial tasks such as chopping down trees and picking herbs for the sole benefit of their superiors.
 The Ming sometimes utilized soldiers as transport workers to move grain and other foodstuffs throughout the empire.
 Soldiers were essentially no different than hired help due to the fact that they were often assigned to various menial tasks requiring manual labor.
 Officers were known to seize the lands of military colonies and convert them into their private estates, and subsequently force their troops into becoming their serfs.
 Other officers accepted bribes from soldiers to be exempted from military drill, and used other troops as menial labour.
 Corruption was so lucrative that the sons of merchants were known to bribe officials for appointments as army officers so as to exhort bribes from soldiers in exchange for drill exemption, or to register their own servants as soldiers so as to embezzle their rations.
 Desertion from the weisuo became commonplace.

 The military was not the most profitable occupation and thus soldiers had to rely on other means to make money aside from the salary given by the government.
 The most straightforward method was to kill more enemy soldiers, which would grant them a reward for each soldier killed in battle.
 Some soldiers defected from the army and turned to banditry because they did not have enough food to eat.

-Complicating the matter was the fact that soldiers of the same rank did not share the same authority.
+Complicating the matter was that soldiers of the same rank did not share the same authority.
 Soldiers who had more wealth were able to bribe their superiors with money and other gifts increased their standing and status within the army.

 Since most did not want to serve in the army, family members who chose to be soldiers might get some sort of compensation from other male family members.
 For example, they could become the next "descent-line heir" even if they were not the eldest son, as was tradition, by volunteering to enlist.
 The "descent-line heir" was the right to hold a special ritual role within the clan and hence enhance one's social status since the heir would inherit his father's privileges.
 In a military family, soldiers who were assigned to locations far away from their ancestral homes often saw their relationships with their extended family decline.
 To counter this, subsidies were granted to serving soldiers in an attempt to lower the desertion rate of soldiers serving in the family and help maintain a connection between the serving soldier's immediate family with their ancestral one.
 The subsidy gave a reason for the immediate family members of the soldier to regularly visit their ancestral homes to collect payment and thereby maintain their relationship.